SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Data Collection: To calculate where we must place the department we need to Collect the following data: Patient X, Patient Y, Distance to the closest department from each patient.

- - Things to consider:
+<h4>We will make the following Assumptions</h4>
+<p>For the purposes of this analysis and planning, we make the following assumptions:</p>

+ 1. Available Space for Expansion:
+    - We assume that the optimal site identified for new satellite locations is either empty or has sufficient space available to accommodate the new department.
+ 2. Regulatory Approvals:
+    - It is assumed that the necessary regulatory approvals, such as zoning permissions and adherence to building codes, have been secured to allow for the construction of these new satellite sites.
+ 3. Infrastructure and Transport Feasibility:
+    - The satellite sites will be situated in locations with adequate transport infrastructure to support quick and reliable patient transfers between the satellite and associated main sites.
+This includes the availability of ambulances, well-maintained road networks, and manageable response times.
+ 4. Financial Feasibility:
+    - We assume that sufficient funding is available to establish and operate these new satellite sites, including the costs for construction, staffing, and equipment procurement.
+ 5. Population and Traffic Flow Considerations:
+     - Patients may not always be at home when they require care; hence, high-traffic areas or densely populated zones are assumed to be better indicators for site placement.

-    - Patients may not be at home, and dense population/traffic flow might be better indicators.
+ - **Something to consider: Patients may not be at home they might be at office or in the supermarket, hence, dense population/traffic flow might be better indicators.**

-       <p>So instead of solely relying on Patients X and Y, integrate data about population density and traffic flow patterns for specific days and hours.
-Using the weighted-mean of high-traffic areas or population centres during peak demand times to better predict the optimal new department location.
-Leveraging data like: mobile phone density or traffic counters (if available) and Pat_Loc_GPs to identify regions with high patient registrations.</p>
+<p>To further enhance placement decisions, data such as population density, traffic flow patterns, and patient registration statistics (e.g., Pat_Loc_GPs) will be integrated into the site selection process.
+These insights, combined with tools like weighted-mean calculations, help predict demand in real time, particularly during peak hours or seasons.</p>

 <h4>New Satellite Sites Integrated with Emergency, Minor Injuries Unit, and GP Services</h4>
+<p>We propose the creation of new, smaller-scale **satellite sites** that integrate **Emergency Life-Saving Services**, **Minor Injuries Units (MIU)**, and **GP services**.
+These sites will be strategically associated with **Main Sites** to ensure continuity of care, efficient patient transfers, and access to advanced facilities when required.</p>

+ - Key Assumptions:
+    - It is assumed that space for these sites is available and suitable for construction without significant delays or obstacles.
+    - Regulatory and legal barriers, such as zoning laws and site approvals, are assumed to be addressed before implementation.
+    - Financial resources for building, equipping, and staffing these satellite sites are assumed to be available, ensuring operational readiness.

-<p>Create new, smaller-scale sites integrated with **Emergency Life-Saving Services**, **Minor Injuries Unit (MIU)**, and **GP services**.
-These satellite sites will be associated with **Main Sites**, ensuring a seamless connection to higher-level care when necessary.
-The satellite sites will act as a first point of care, providing life-saving support and essential services until a patient can be transferred to the main site if their condition escalates.</p> <p>Each satellite site will be tagged with a **Site Code**, associating it with its corresponding Main Site to ensure continuity of care.
-This avoids isolating critical care services and enables efficient escalation protocols.
-For example, a satellite site associated with Site_Code: 2 could also handle **telemedicine consultations** or **urgent care services**.
-Clear rules will be in place for transferring patients with escalating conditions from satellite sites to their associated Main Site.
-For instance, if a patient’s condition is flagged as critical at a satellite unit, immediate transport to Main_Site will be initiated.
-In the meantime, the satellite site will provide essential life-saving care, acting as a critical support system until the patient reaches the main A&E facility.</p>
+<p>Satellite sites will act as the first point of care, providing essential services such as life-saving treatment and telemedicine consultations until patients can be transferred to the main site for escalated care.
+Each satellite site will be tagged with a **Site Code**, ensuring seamless integration with the main A&E system.
+For example, a satellite site associated with **Site_Code: 2** could also support telemedicine, urgent care, or diagnostic services.
+Clear escalation protocols will be in place to guide patient transfers when necessary.
+For instance, a critical patient flagged at a satellite site will receive life-saving care on-site while arrangements for immediate transport to the associated Main Site are made.
+This ensures no interruption in the continuity of care.</p>

-  <h4>Assumptions</h4>
-  <p>We will also make the assumption that the optimal site that we have found is either empty or has an available space to incorporate the new department.
-While assuming available space is practical for initial calculations, it is essential to analyze real-world constraints like land availability, building costs, and zoning laws.
-Using cost-weighted decision-making to prioritize feasible locations. we must also consider the Main Site transport feasbility.
-Ensure that transport infrastructure supports quick patient transfers between satellites and main sites.
-Factoring in the availability of an ambulance and average response times.</p>

 ### Using Weighted Mean of Data to find the Optimal Location for Creating new Departments